jasperdewinter/KantPickdeWinter/README.md

   contains pdf-files for Figure 3, 4 and 5;
 * The setups in the folder `Set-ups_public`can be used to reproduce all modeloutcomes and figures in our paper;
-* Run line 12--25 of the R-file `MAIN.R` to reproduce the outcomes in Table 2, 3 and 4;
+* Run R-file `MAIN.R` to reproduce all outcomes in Table 2, 3 and 4;
-* Run line 9--17  of the R-file `MAIN.R` to run one of the models in our paper (adjust index in line 16), i.e. AR(1) model, `AR`, Random Walk `RW`, Factor-augmented Mixed Data Sampling regression `MIDAS-F`, Least Absolute Shrinkage and Selection Operator`LASSO`, Elastic Net `EN`, Random Subspace regression `RS`, Random Projection `RP`, Random Forest`RF`.
+* Adjust line 16 of the R-file `MAIN.R` to produce outcomes for one of the models in our paper (adjust index in line 16), i.e. AR(1) model, `AR`, Random Walk `RW`, Factor-augmented Mixed Data Sampling regression `MIDAS-F`, Least Absolute Shrinkage and Selection Operator`LASSO`, Elastic Net `EN`, Random Subspace regression `RS`, Random Projections `RP`, Random Forest`RF`.
 * the backcasts, nowcasts and forecasts of the models are written to the directory `Results_public\fcst`.
 Figures are written to `Results_public\graphs`.
 Auxiliary files written to